mosesokemwa/mosesokemwa.github.io/content/kick-off.md

 ---
-title: "kick off - the brain that is"
+title: "Kick off - the brain that is"
 date: 2019-02-25T01:47:00+03:00
 draft: false
 ---